-Prerequisite: ACT English Sub-score of 19 or higher, or minimum secondary assessment score, or successful completion of ENG 0115.
-Students scoring a 3 or 4 on the ACCUPLACER will be enrolled in the co-requisite ENG 0213 in addition to ENG 1113.
+Prerequisite: ACT English Sub-score of 19 or higher, or minimum secondary assessment score, or successful completion of ENG 0113 with coenrollment in ENG 0211.
+Students scoring a 3 or 4 on the ACCUPLACER will be enrolled in the co-requisite ENG 0211 in addition to ENG 1113.